carpentries-incubator/iot-novice/episodes/02-ArduinoIDE.md

 ## Selecting the correct serial port in the IDE

 You should now be able to get your Arduino IDE to recognise your motorcontroller board.
 In the IDE, click on `Tools` and then on Port.
 You should see at leat one but perhaps more ports listed.
 Your IDE might already have selected the port automatically when you connected the cable.
-On Windows the devices are usually named COM1, COM2, COM3 etc.
+On Windows the devices are usually named COM1, COM2, COM3 etc. Figuring out which port is being used is sometimes a bit messy.
+Your instructor or workshop helpers might be able to assist you with this.

  ## Upload our first sketch